Sedin-BIH/CSG3101-boat_Counting/README.md

 The trained weights on the dataset can also be found in this link: https://drive.google.com/file/d/1G4ek_D5-cZJsxySJsetkGfgbGHGVW2kD/view?usp=sharing

-Using the GUI:
+Quick start guide:
-1. Download and extract the repository, the "Yolov8-DeepSORT-Object-Tracking" along with the "gui.py" file should be placed seperated in your default user file system (for example: C:\Users\admin).
+1. Download and extract the repository, the "Yolov8-DeepSORT-Object-Tracking" folder along with the "gui.py" file should be placed seperated in your default user file system (for example: C:\Users\admin).
-2. Install deep-Sort from the above link, aswell as
+2. Install deep-Sort from the above link.
+3. In CMD run "cd YOLOv8-DeepSORT-Object-Tracking", then "pip install -r requirements.txt"
+4. Download the weights from the above link and place them in the folder: "YOLOv8-DeepSORT-Object-Tracking\ultralytics\yolo\v8\detect"
+5. Double click the gui.py file in your file stystem to launch the GUI.
+Here you can select whether to show a live input or not.
+6. A TXT file of the results (vessel_counts.txt) can be found in: "YOLOv8-DeepSORT-Object-Tracking\ultralytics\yolo\v8\detect" once processing is complete.
+A MP4 file of the processed video can be found in "YOLOv8-DeepSORT-Object-Tracking\runs\detect" in the relevant sub folder (train1, train2, etc...)

+If an error occurs, troubleshooting can be done by opening CMD and running: "cd YOLOv8-object-tracking-blurring-counting/ultralytics/yolo/v8/detect" then place a video named "test1.mp4" in that folder for testing purposes.
+Run "python predict.py model=best.pt source="test1.mp4" show=True"
+If an error occurs it will generally be due to packages not installed or packages being out of date.
+Identify the problem packages in the error read out and rectify the issue with "pip install ...".